 Information On Cocaine Detox In Canada

-Cocaine is astimulant which is obtained from the coca plant.
+Cocaine is a central nervous system stimulant which is obtained from the coca plant.
 The cultivation and distribution of this substance are illegal throughout the world.
 However, its illicit use remains worldwide in a number of social, cultural, and social settings.
 In many countries across the world, cocaine is a very popular recreational drug; its consumption remained very constant and did see an increase in the late 1990s and early 2000.
-In the United States, the cocaine market is estimated to be worth $70 billion street value.
-Cocaine has an immense popularity as a rich man's drug, and is also popular in clubs and parties.
+In the United States, the cocaine market is estimated to be worth $70 billion in street value.
+Cocaine has immense popularity as a rich man's drug and is also popular in clubs and parties.
 Cocaine in its purest form is a white pearly like powder.
 Street market cocaine is commonly cut with other additives to increase its weight.

 Adverse Side Effects of Cocaine

 Cocaine is a very strong central nervous system stimulant, and the effects can last from 20 minutes to several hours after use.
 The initial signs of use are hyperactivity, increased blood pressure, increased heart rate, and euphoria.
 Users of cocaine will experience a crash when they stop using the drug, and the detox symptoms will take place immediately.
 Cocaine addiction withdrawal typically lasts for two to three days, depending on the amount and frequency used.
 The user will spend most of the time getting caught up on sleep and also eating.
 It is safest for them to be in a cocaine detox or some sort of cocaine drug rehab to be taken care of while going through the withdrawal symptoms.

 - Slight insomnia

 These symptoms do not pose any immediate threat to a person’s life, but chronic users who already have medical problems will be at risk from using cocaine and in some cases from detoxing off cocaine.
 If this is the case, immediate medical attention is required to prevent any major problems from occurring.